AxiSEMunity/AxiSEM3D/doc/Installation.md

 npol|polynomial order of spectral elements |4| It must be an integer from 1 to 8. double | to compile the solver in double precision |false|Using double precision increases memory usage but barely affects solver performance.

 These arguments can be hardcoded in `AxiSEM3D/SOLVER/CMakeLists.txt` (unrecommended).
 Upon a successful `cmake`, a summary will be displayed at the end.
-Check this summary closely and make sure that the compilers, the flags and the dependencies have been correctly set.
+Check this summary closely and make sure that the compiler, the flags and the dependencies have been correctly set.

 #### 2.3.
 Compile and link by `make`
 To compile and link AxiSEM3D: